andrew/ultimate-awesome/README.md

 - [awesome-tk](https://github.com/mardukbp/awesome-tk) - A curated list of awesome Tk apps and resources for developers.
 - [ionic-anhembi-2021.1](https://github.com/mcf1110/ionic-anhembi-2021.1) - All the code produced at the "Mobile Devices" lectures for the first semester of 2021 at Universidade Anhembi Morumbi.
 - [awesome-cnab](https://github.com/MChorfa/awesome-cnab) - A curated list of awesome CNAB (Cloud Native Applications Bundles) |
-- [awesome](https://github.com/mdn/awesome) - A curated list of awesome projects powered by (and powering) MDN Web Docs.
 - [awesome-nabaztag](https://github.com/mehdichaouch/awesome-nabaztag) - 🐰 A curated list of awesome Nabaztag resources.
 - [awesome-paas](https://github.com/mitja/awesome-paas) - A curated list of awesome Platform as a Service resources.
 - [awesome-interior-design](https://github.com/mrspartak/awesome-interior-design) - A curated collection of interior design resources for professionals and enthusiasts.
 Includes design principles, color palettes, space planning, furniture layouts, CAD tools, material libraries, and professional tips.
 Find hand-picked blogs, books, software, and free resources to create beautiful spaces.
 - [awesome-ai-coding-resources](https://github.com/nandhakt/awesome-ai-coding-resources) - A curated collection of AI coding tools, tutorials, and resources to get started with AI assisted coding.
+- [awesome-lego-mindstorms](https://github.com/Naramsim/awesome-lego-mindstorms) - A list of delightful MINDSTORMS software and resources.
 - [bashkir-language-resources](https://github.com/nevmenandr/bashkir-language-resources) - Здесь собирается каталог ссылок на полезные языковые ресурсы башкирского языка.
 - [awesome-okta](https://github.com/noinarisak/awesome-okta) - A curated list of awesome Okta libraries, open source repos, guides, blogs and other resources.
 - [awesome-live-opensource-webapps](https://github.com/nolze/awesome-live-opensource-webapps) - A curated list of awesome live and in use web apps with open-sourced code.